Get pull request action in GitHub package

 - Owner name

 - Specifies the name of the GitHub repository owner.
 The owner can be an organization or a user account.
-You can either enter the name directly as text or select the applicable string variable.

 - Repository name

 - Specifies the name of the GitHub repository from which the action retrieves the pull request.
-You can either enter the repository name directly as text or select the applicable string variable.

 - Pull request number

 - Specifies the pull request number to retrieve details.
-You can either enter the pull request number directly as text or select the applicable string variable.

 - Assign output to variable

-- Specifies the variable in which the action stores the
+- Specifies the variable in which the action stores the response data.
+The response data

-response data.
-The response data includes the following
+includes the following fields:

 title- The title of the pull request.state- The state of the pull request.
-The state can beopenorclosed.author- The creator of the pull request.url- The HTML URL of the pull request.branch- The source branch for which the pull request is created.comments- The number of comments in the pull request.additions- The number of additions made to the code in the source branch.deletions- The number of deletions made to the code in the source branch.created- The timestamp indicating when the pull request was created.baseBranch- The target branch into which the pull request must be merged.merged- The boolean flag indicating the merge status of the pull request.reviewComments- The number of review comments in the pull request.
+The state can beopenfor open pull requests andclosedfor merged pull requests.author- The creator of the pull request.url- The HTML URL of the pull request.branch- The source branch for which the pull request is created.comments- The number of comments in the pull request.additions- The number of additions made to the code in the source branch.deletions- The number of deletions made to the code in the source branch.created- The timestamp indicating when the pull request was created.baseBranch- The target branch into which the pull request must be merged.merged- The boolean flag indicating the merge status of the pull request.reviewComments- The number of review comments in the pull request.
 These are the inline comments added to the files within the source branch.mergeable- The boolean indicating whether the pull request can be merged without any conflicts.changedFiles- The number of changed files in the source branch of the pull request.commits- The number of commits made in the pull request.mergedBy- The user that merged the pull request to the target branch.